 They also project a negative image of pastors or Christian Bible teachers as ‘servants of Satan.’
-This is done to seal the minds of JWs to whatever their opponents say.
+This is a pre-emptive tactic employed to seal the minds of JWs to whatever their opponents say.

 The scare-mongering and the appeal to isolation in these quotes are obvious.
 The amusing thing is that, on one hand, JWs are told to quickly cut all ties with all churches, yet the JW who wrote this claims to know what church clergymen might say or do “consciously or unconsciously.”
 How did he know them?
 Such screeching rhetoric are meant to prevent JWs from reading any reputable Christian work exposing the lies of the Watchtower Society.

 3. Comma shifting

 Luke 23:43 “And Jesus said unto him, Verily I say unto thee, Today shalt thou be with me in paradise.”